-If a covered medication requires precertification, but you must get the medication outside of BCBSAZ's precertification hours, you may have to pay the entire cost of the medication when you pick it up.
+If a covered medication requires prior authorization, but you must get the medication outside of BCBSAZ's prior authorization hours, you may have to pay the entire cost of the medication when you pick it up.
 In such cases, you can:

-- Have your treating provider request precertification on the next business day, then - File a reimbursement claim with BCBSAZ.
+- Have your treating provider request prior authorization on the next business day, then - File a reimbursement claim with BCBSAZ.

-Your claim for the medication will not be denied for lack of precertification, but all other exclusions and limitations of your plan will apply.
+Your claim for the medication will not be denied for lack of prior authorization, but all other exclusions and limitations of your plan will apply.

-Precertification of in-network cost share for services from an out-of-network provider
+Prior authorization for in-network cost share for services from an out-of-network provider

-If there is no in-network provider who offers the covered services you need, your treating provider may contact BCBSAZ and ask us to precertify the in-network cost share for services you will receive from an out-of-network provider.
+If there is no in-network provider who offers the covered services you need, your treating provider may contact BCBSAZ and ask for prior authorization for the in-network cost share for services you will receive from an out-of-network provider.
 BCBSAZ will first look for an in-network alternative.
-If we determine that an in-network provider is available to treat you, BCBSAZ will not precertify services from an out-of-network provider.
+If we determine that an in-network provider is available to treat you, BCBSAZ will not provide prior authorization for services from an out-of-network provider.

-The process of precertifying in-network cost share for services from an out-of-network provider is separate from the process of precertifying services.
-If the service you need must be precertified, and the provider you are planning to see is out-of-network and you want to be eligible for the in-network cost share, your treating provider will need to make two separate precertification requests-one for the service itself, and one for use of the out-of-network provider.
-If BCBSAZ precertifies you for the in-network cost share, your services will be subject to the in-network cost share.
+The process of prior authorization for in-network cost share for services from an out-of-network provider is separate from the process of prior authorization for services.
+If your service needs prior authorization, and the provider you are planning to see is out-of-network, and you want to be eligible for the in-network cost share, your treating provider will need to make two separate prior authorization requests-one for the service itself, and one for use of the out-of-network provider.
+If BCBSAZ provides prior authorization for the in-network cost share, your services will be subject to the in-network cost share.
 You will still be responsible for any balance bill, plus your in-network cost share.